JIGGISTYLE/langchain-practice/rag/chatbot_with_history/README.md

-RAG chatbot using fastapi,streamlit,langchain,ollama local models aand chat history in postgres
+RAG chatbot using fastapi,streamlit,langchain,ollama local models , chromaDB image used in docker and chat history in postgres